Overview

 There are four distinct types of rosacea, which are:

-• Erythematotelangiectatic: Rosacea manifests as persistent facial redness accompanied by enlarged and visible blood vessels, a condition known as vascular rosacea.
-This type is characterized by flare-ups, during which symptoms arise unexpectedly and then subside.
+- Erythematotelangiectatic: Rosacea manifests as persistent facial redness accompanied by enlarged and visible blood vessels.
+This type of flare manifests with symptoms that arise and subside unexpectedly.

-• Ocular: Rosacea can impact the eyes, leading to sensations of irritation and redness, along with increased tear production.
+- Ocular: Rosacea can impact the eyes, leading to sensations of irritation and redness, or excessive tearing.
 Light sensitivity may also occur, accompanied by the formation of painful bumps on the eyelids, known as styes.

 Symptoms